The Science Behind Our Work

 Strengths-Based Development and Coaching

-Taking a simplistic "identify and use" approach to strengths conversations is a disservice to individuals, teams, and organisations.
+Taking a simplistic "identify and use" approach to strengths conversations is a disservice to individuals, teams, and organizations.
 A growth-oriented, developmental approach enables people to develop flexible, nuanced mastery of their strengths by paying attention to their proficiency, frequency, regulation, and situational strengths use.

 Positive Psychological Capital for Faculty/Staff Wellbeing